caseylisa/caseylisa.github.io/README.md

 For docs
 Trying out a bit of html.
 Might use for our onboardings docs

-Website cna be found at https://caseylisa.github.io
+Website can be found at https://caseylisa.github.io